9th London QEEG workshop, 6-8 May, 2016:

 • 48 hours prior to the start of the event: no refund

 Dr Antonio Martins-Mourao is a Chartered Clinical Psychologist (BPS) with additional training in Neurophysiology and a PhD in Psychology awarded by the University of London.
 He has lectured Psychophysiology and Mental Health at the Open University, where he formerly ran the QEEG & Brain Research Lab, dedicated to the investigation of EEG phenotypes for Obsessive Compulsive Disorder (OCD) and Post-traumatic Stress Disorder (PTSD).
 Antonio was trained by Jay Gunkelman and Juri Kropotov, regularly presents QEEG-related workshops at the Biofeedback Foundation of Europe (BFE) and runs regular QEEG workshops at London Scientific Neurotherapy, in Italy, Spain and Brazil.
+He also sits at the director's board of the Foundation for Neuromodulation and Neurofeedback Research FNNR and is co-author of the book “Alpha-Theta Training in the 21st Century: A Handbook for Clinicians and Researchers” launched in the US last September.
 His other interests include theology, comparative religion and screenwriting.

 To register click here